 Finally, Ian, what’s been your biggest takeaway going through this economic shock and how will your business look as a result of that?

 It just speeds up change, doesn’t it?
 Our last business plan went up to 2022, entitled ‘Disrupt or be disrupted’ – although we didn’t expect this level of disruption!
 It’s forced us to really consider what’s important and where we’re going next.
 Although it’s really unpleasant, so many of us will learn and develop from this – it’s an unbelievable experience to live through.
 As a business, it’s made us realise it is even more important to be agile.
 We know now that certainty doesn’t exist, and the world isn’t going to stand still for you.
 Keep learning, keep developing and be honest about where you are so you can move yourself forward.

 Do you share my view on the importance of data literacy in organisations?
 Are we progressing fast enough on diversity within our industry?
-What comes next?Posted about 1 year ago
+What comes next?Posted almost 2 years ago